d3/d3-scale/README.md

 <a name="point_domain" href="#point_domain">#</a> <i>point</i>.<b>domain</b>([<i>domain</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/band.js), [Examples](https://observablehq.com/@d3/d3-scalepoint)

 If *domain* is specified, sets the domain to the specified array of values.
 The first element in *domain* will be mapped to the first point, the second domain value to the second point, and so on.
-Domain values are stored internally in a map from stringified value to index; the resulting index is then used to determine the point.
-Thus, a point scale’s values must be coercible to a string, and the stringified version of the domain value uniquely identifies the corresponding point.
+Domain values are stored internally in an [InternMap](https://github.com/mbostock/internmap) from primitive value to index; the resulting index is then used to determine the point.
+Thus, a point scale’s values must be coercible to a primitive value, and the primitive domain value uniquely identifies the corresponding point.
 If *domain* is not specified, this method returns the current domain.

 <a name="point_range" href="#point_range">#</a> <i>point</i>.<b>range</b>([<i>range</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/band.js), [Examples](https://observablehq.com/@d3/d3-scalepoint)